-If you are a Spanish tax resident and have, for example, investments in the Isle of Man, or bank accounts in Switzerland, or pension funds in the UK, the Spanish tax authorities will receive information about these assets.
-This will include your name, address, tax identification number (where applicable) and the account and income details.
+The loss of financial privacy affects us all.
+Our local tax authority will automatically receive information on the financial assets we own overseas, without asking for it.
+If you live in Spain and have, for example, investments in the Isle of Man, or bank accounts in Switzerland, or pension funds in the UK, the Spanish tax authorities will receive information on these assets.

 Peter Worthington, Senior Partner at Blevins Franks, explains the new implications of the tax reform that will start applying in 2015. […] Update On The Spanish Tax Reform by Blevins Franks

 The information being shared about the financial assets you own outside your country of residence includes personal data such as your name and address, country of tax residence and tax identification number.

 The information to be reported about your accounts includes the investment income you earned over the year, such as interest, dividends, income from certain insurance contracts, annuities etc, account balances and gross proceeds from the sale of financial assets.

 The financial institutions that need to report include banks, custodians, certain investment entities such as investment funds, certain insurance companies, trusts and foundations.

 The 54 “early adopter” jurisdictions will make the first exchange by September 2017, in relation to 2016 data.
 This list includes Spain, the UK, most EU countries, the Channel Islands, Isle of Man and Gibraltar, UK offshore territories and South Africa.

 The countries starting the following year include Switzerland, Monaco, Singapore, Hong Kong, United Arab Emirates, Panama, Australia and Canada.